KelvinCoding/kelvincoding.github.io/_posts/2017-02-23-Improvement.md

 This understanding furthered quickly these past couple of months, though on a social/personal level than a professional level.
 I started to focus a portion of that insight towards understanding how I worked with my friends and start getting their perspective on how I was to them.
 Talking with each of them was as insightful as it was joyous.
 Often I thought that they weren't happy being around me since they always seemed happy regardless of my presence; I thought I wasn't great company since I was unable to hold a conversation properly; I thought our friendship was deteriorating because it wasn't improving as quickly as I anticipated.
 They all proved my thoughts completely wrong, even gave me some feedback on how I was improving.

 I'm slowly becoming more comfortable with this new understanding.
-There will always be things to improve upon.
-Just remember that the shoulders of giants that you stand on, are sometimes your own.
+There will always be more things to improve upon.